Sierra Schmidt

-Sierra Schmidt (born May 6, 1998) is a retired American competition swimmer who swam for the University of Michigan and was a distance freestyle medalist in the 2015 Pan American Games and 2016 World Cup.
+Sierra Schmidt (born May 6, 1998) is an American former competition swimmer who swam for the University of Michigan and was a distance freestyle medalist in the 2015 Pan American Games and 2016 World Cup.

 Early life and swimming

 Schmidt was born to Melinda and Joseph Schmidt in Scottsdale, Arizona.

 In Junior High, around 2012–2014, Sierra swam for Hall of Fame Coach Dick Shoulberg while attending Germantown Academy in Fort Washington, Pennsylvania and competed in a number of events including the 1650 free.
 On February 22–23, 2014, taking a first-place finish with a time of 4:46.29 in the 500 freestyle, she helped lead Germantown Academy to a first-place finish at the Eastern Interscholastic Swimming and Diving Championships at LaSalle University.
 In 2014, she was named a Catholic League All-Star.

 Schmidt graduated from the 21st Century Cyber Charter School in Exton, Pennsylvania in 2017.
 She was a multiple time junior national champion in 2014 and competed for the North Baltimore Aquatic Club from 2014 to 2016.